beta This is a new service. Your feedback will help us to improve it.

 The cost of the section 212 application will only be an allowable expense of the estate if the trustee can demonstrate the delay was due to debtor non- cooperation.

-After considering the proposal AST will make the DCO on a Form 18 of The Regulations and notify:
+After considering the proposal the BAD team will make the DCO on a Form 18 of The Regulations and notify:

 • the debtor